mfumagalli/Copenhagen/Files/day2a.md

 ```
 The output will be saved in `Results/POP.sfs` files.

-You can now have a look at the output file, for instance for the African (LWK) samples:
+You can now have a look at the output file, for instance for the African samples:
 ```
-cat Results/LWK.sfs
+cat Results/AFR.sfs
 ```
 The first value represent the expected number of sites with derived allele frequency equal to 0, the second column the expected number of sites with frequency equal to 1 and so on.

 **QUESTION**

 How many values do you expect?

 ```
-awk -F' ' '{print NF; exit}' Results/LWK.sfs
+awk -F' ' '{print NF; exit}' Results/AFR.sfs
 ```
 Indeed this represents the unfolded spectrum, so it has `2N+1` values with N diploid individuals.